josephhklier/LATIN102/quiz1.md

 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

 1. filiam - Feminine, Accusative, Singular
-1. in coniugium - Neuter, Nominative Accusative, Singular -- the marriage ❌ *Translate prepositional **phrases**.*
+1. in coniugium - Neuter, Nominative Accusative, Singular -- the marriage ❌ *Translate prepositional **phrases**.* in marriage
 1. animo - Masculine, Dative or Ablative Singular
-1. uirgine - Masculine, Nominative, Singular ??? ❌
+1. uirgine - Masculine, Nominative, Singular ??? ❌ ?
 1. parentes - Masculine, Nominative or Accusative, Plural
-1. ad uxorem - Feminine, Accusative, Feminine - the wife ❌ *Translate prepositional **phrases**.*
+1. ad uxorem - Feminine, Accusative, Feminine - the wife ❌ *Translate prepositional **phrases**.* towards the wife

 Part 2: recognizing verbs